 Music Piano Accompanists

 The Music Department strives to provide appropriate piano accompanists for all regular curricular purposes including for-credit lessons, colloquia appearances, jury exams, masterclasses, and formal Junior and Senior recitals.
-Any student who wishes to receive Department provided accompanist services should inquire to Dr. Steve Hodson.

 You are welcome to sign up for two back-to-back time slots if needed.
 Professors may sign up for their students two weeks in advance.
 Students may sign up six days in advance.
 Walk-ins are welcome!